canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

    (checkbox_venv) $ checkbox-cli run com.canonical.certification::tutorial-extended
    [...]
    ==================================[ Results ]===================================
-   ☑ : Fetches information of all network intefaces
+   ☑ : Fetches information of all network interfaces
    ☑ : Test that the internet is reachable
    ☑ : Test that the network speed is acceptable